IBM-Cloud/go-cloudant/README.md

     make test

-All methods should be covered by tests, and the Makefile will also check the format of the code, so try to use `make all` before the commit.
+All methods should be covered by tests, and the Makefile will also check the format of the code, so try to use `make` before the commit.

 ## Contribution